-At first glance, Danny Kingad is a quiet, unassuming 21-year-old Filipino male.
+At first glance, Danny “The King” Kingad is a quiet, unassuming 22-year-old Filipino.
 That all changes the moment the undefeated flyweight steps inside the ONE Championship cage and the doors lock behind him.

 Growing up in Baguio City as the youngest of five children, Kingad’s parents had a difficult time finding jobs and maintaining a steady income.
 Although he was raised in a very loving environment, he admits it was tough.

-Despite living in poverty, Kingad enjoyed the simple luxuries afforded to him by Mother Nature such as running, swimming, and hanging out at the beach with friends.
-For an adolescent with a lack of funds, it was as good as it gets.
+Despite living in poverty, Kingad enjoyed the simple luxuries afforded to him by Mother Nature, such as running, swimming, and hanging out at the beach with friends.
+For an adolescent with little in life, it was as good as it gets.

 After the untimely death, Kingad’s mother went to live with his sister.
 Meanwhile, Kingad moved in with his older brother and his family, which has been a blessing.
 In fact, his brother has been a constant source of inspiration, as he pushes Kingad to attend school, encourages him to go to the gym, and even helps him out financially to make sure he can make ends meet.